- SmartFactoryKL at Hannover Messe with various use cases of AI in manufacturing

 AI apps of interest to SMEs (Mittelstand)

 In another use case, SmartFactoryKL shows how an operator can use visualized data on a unit dashboard.
 “This is an important use case for us.
 Data visualization represents a simple step in the direction of AI applications which has not yet been pursued by SMEs.
 Our aim is to supply small and medium-sized companies with practical ideas.
 Data collection alone is not sufficient.
-To create added value, we must first derive and visualize useful information and then generate a display screen, for example, when a limit has been exceeded,” said Prof. Dr. Detlef Zühlke, Chairman of SmartFactoryKL.
+To create added value, we must first derive and visualize useful information and then generate a display screen, for example, when a limit has been exceeded,” said Prof. Dr. Detlef Zühlke, Chairman of the Board of SmartFactoryKL.

 Another exciting option is the “speech-to-text” application.
 This AI application can translate a voice command of the operator into text and then search a data base for the required information.
 In this way, the operator can display the required pages of an assembly or operating instruction from the technical documentation in the data glasses.
 Say goodbye to the tedious searches through a file binder or text files in a computer folder.
 The SmartFactoryKL partner consortium is also presenting this use case at the Hannover Messe.